rrcobb/snake_game/README.md

 possible:
 - menu? pause menu?
-- use the worker thread to speed something up?
+- use a worker thread to speed something up?
+- show timing information
+- buffer the input so that two keypresses in a row don't auto-die
+- make 'backwards' disallowed instead of end of game
+- smoother animations
+- profiling? care more abt speed and memory use?
+  - cache the rng for the dot random location
+  - where is the actual speed cost?
-- use some kind of fancy data structure somehow
+- use some kind of fancy data structure somehow (for what?)
-- show some timing information